Geometric Constraints in Deep Learning Frameworks: A Survey: Cross-View Constraints

 \subsection{Photometric Consistency}

 Photometric consistency minimizes the difference between a real image and a synthesized image from other views.
-The real and the synthesized images are denoted as \textit{reference} ($I_{ref}$) and \textit{source} ($I_{src}$) views in MVS, \textit{left} ($I_{L}$) and \textit{right} ($I_{R}$) or vice-versa in stereo problems.
-For video depth estimation, next frame ($I_{+}$) is compared with the current frame ($I_{0}$).
-The synthesized images are warped into real image views using intrinsic ($K$) and extrinsic ($E$) parameters.
-The warping process brings both real and synthesized images in the same camera view.
-The photometric loss is calculated as per Eqs. \ref{eq:pixel-photometric}- \ref{eq:robust-photometric}.
-Here, we use notations related to MVS problem formulation.
+The real and the synthesized images are denoted differently for different tasks.
+For example, MVS tasks use the \textit{reference} ($I_{ref}$) and \textit{source} ($I_{src}$) images in place of the real and synthesized images, stereo tasks use \textit{left} ($I_{L}$) and \textit{right} ($I_{R}$) or vice-versa in place of the real and the synthesized images, and video depth estimation tasks use the next frame ($I_{+}$) and the current frame ($I_{0}$) in place of the real and the synthesized images.
+For all these tasks, one view is warped to the other view using intrinsic ($K$) and extrinsic ($E$) camera parameters.
+The warping process brings both images in the same camera frustum for photometric consistency estimation.

-Two main variations of photometric loss are, \textit{pixel photometric loss} and \textit{gradient photometric loss}.
+Two main variations of photometric loss are \textit{pixel photometric loss} and \textit{gradient photometric loss}.
 As the name suggests, pixel photometric loss is the comparison between pixel values of these images, and gradient photometric loss is the comparison of the gradients of these images.
 Sometimes, pixel photometric loss and gradient photometric loss are combined for a more robust form of photometric loss, called \textit{robust photometric loss}.
-Eqs. \ref{eq:pixel-photometric}, \ref{eq:grad-photometric} and \ref{eq:robust-photometric} shows the pixel, gradient, and robust formulation of photometric loss for MVS methods.

-where, $l_i$ denotes $L_1$ or $L_2$ norm, $M$ denotes the mask, and $\lambda_1, \lambda_2$ denotes scaling factor for pixel and gradient photometric losses, respectively. $\odot$ denotes pixel-wise multiplication.
+where $l$ denotes $L_1$ or $L_2$ norm, $M$ denotes the mask, and $\lambda_1, \lambda_2$ denote scaling factors for pixel and gradient photometric losses, respectively. $\odot$ denotes pixel-wise multiplication.